longemen3000/ThermoState.jl/README.md

 The `mw` argument can be, depending of the situation, a number of vector of number. if not units are provided, a default units of `g/mol` are assumed. this conversion can be done on any unit that accepts molar, total and mass specifications, mass and moles themselves, molar and mass fractions,and molar and mass numbers.

 ## Variable `ThermodynamicState`s

-sometimes is needed a more direct approach to evaluation of properties.For example, you may want to create a function that accepts only temperature to pass it to an ODE system or an optimization system. for this purpose, the Singleton `VariableSpec` is provided. if you pass it to a `Spec` and create a `ThermodynamicState` object (or assign via keywords) the resulting state will be callable:
+Sometimes a more direct approach is needed when properties.For example, you may want to create a function that accepts only temperature to pass it to an ODE system or an optimization system. for this purpose, the Singleton `VariableSpec` is provided. if you pass it to a `Spec` or create a `ThermodynamicState` object, the resulting `state` or `spec` will be callable:

 ```julia-repl
 julia> a_t = state(t=VariableSpec(),ρ=5.0u"mol/L")